Skip to Content

 ];

-means delete characters from index 3
+[3, 7] means delete characters from index 3 to 7.

-means replace characters from index 10
+[10, 15, "replacement"] means replace characters from index 10 to 15 with "replacement".

-A case of no ranges is marked by a falsy null
+A case of no ranges is marked by a falsy null (but if you pass a truthy empty array, it will work too).

 That’s all there is.

-Same indexes as in String.prototype.slice()
+Same indexes as in String.prototype.slice().

 Ranges-based packages allow us to perform composable operations on a string: you gather what needs to be done, then, in the end, “render” the result.
 Ranges are also portable between packages and each amendment can be tweaked or discarded later.

-As you know, strings in JavaScript are immutable, which means, each time you amend a string, a new value is written to the memory and the old value is left for garbage collector to clean up.
-Now, if the string is larger, if there are many .replace()
+As you know, strings in JavaScript are immutableopens in a new tab, which means, each time you amend a string, a new value is written to the memory and the old value is left for garbage collector to clean up.
+Now, if the string is larger, if there are many .replace() chained, it gets out of control very quick (both in terms of performance and in DX).
+That’s where Ranges step in.

 Range Libraries